anorrl/guides/mac.md

 If you are keeping Qt4 then you need to grab precompiled builds from a package manager like MacPorts or something like that since it WILL NOT build AND install (via the mpkg)

-You WILL need to rebuild the CoreScriptConverter (CSC) app.
+You WILL need to rebuild the CoreScriptConverter (CSC) app, **do this BEFORE building the client.
+The build process requires it.**

 ### What you will need
 - XCode 9 (latest)